Brownfield Independent School District

 Brownfield Independent School District is a public school district based in Brownfield, Texas (USA).

 Brownfield ISD was rated "Academically acceptable" by the Texas State Board of Education in 2011, while the high school was once again rated "Academically Unacceptable".

-For the 2021–2022 school year, Brownfield High School was ranked among the bottom 15% of all high schools in Texas, with a ranking of 1414 out of 1861 high schools.
+For the 2021–2022 school year, Brownfield High School was ranked among the bottom 15% of all high schools in Texas, placing 1,414 out of 1,861.

-For the 2024-2025 school year, Brownfield High School test results show only a 27% of the student population showed a proficiency in maths and reading.
+For the 2024-2025 school year, Brownfield High School test results show that only 27% of the student population showed proficiency in math and reading.